 Some of these underlying root causes can also affect more than one business objective.
 While the NOTAM system is essential to provide pilots information about their flight, it is also antiquated.
 It uses shorthand code developed over decades, combined with information overload - some NOTAM reports can be dozens of pages.
 While the NOTAM system was designed to keep flights safe, in one case the data overload was considered a contributing cause to a near-collision.

 Here are some take-aways:

-- If someone in your organization points to people as the root cause of a problem, check whether there were other contributing factors within your control
+- If someone in your organisation points to people as the root cause of a problem, check whether there were other contributing factors within your control

-- Recognize causes that can influence multiple risks or result in multiple types of impacts – you might be able to solve multiple problems at once
+- Recognise causes that can influence multiple risks or result in multiple types of impacts – you might be able to solve multiple problems at once

 - More tactically, if you have critical systems that require data to operate, make sure they are adequately protected from accidental or malicious deletion

 - Ensure that you are operationally resilient to disruption caused by deletion, either through redundancy or effective recovery